Nielsen Realisation by Gluing: Limit Groups and Free Products: Relative Stallings' theorem

 A \emph{cut} $C$ is the union of all vertices contained in an infinite connected complementary component of some set of cutting edges.
 The \emph{boundary} of $C$ consists of all edges with exactly one endpoint in $C$.

 Given two cuts $C$ and $D$, we call them \emph{nested} \iff $C$ or its complement $C^*$ is contained in $D$ or its complement $D^*$.
 Note that $C^\ast$ and $D^\ast$ do not need to be cuts. \end{dfn}

 We first aim to show the following theorem which is implicit in \cite{Kroen2010}. \begin{thm}[\cite{Kroen2010}] Suppose that $\Theta$ is a connected graph on which a group $G$ acts.
-Let $\mathcal P$ be a property of subsets of the edge set of $\Theta$, which is stable under the $G$-action, taking subsets and unions.
-If there exists a set of cutting edges with $\mathcal P$, then there exists a cut $C$ whose boundary has $\mathcal P$, such that the cuts $C$ and $g.C$ are nested for any $g \in G$, and such that $C^\ast$ is also a cut. \end{thm}
+Let $\mathcal P$ be a subset of the edge set of $\Theta$, which is stable under the $G$-action.
+If there exists a set of cutting edges lying in $\mathcal P$, then there exists a cut $C$ whose boundary lies in $\mathcal P$, such that $C^\ast$ is also a cut, and such that furthermore for any $g \in G$ the cuts $C$ and $g.C$ are nested. \end{thm}

 \begin{proof}[Sketch of proof] In order to prove this, we recall the following terminology, roughly following Dunwoody.
-We say that $C$ is a $\mathcal{P}$-cut, if its boundary has $\mathcal{P}$.
-Say that a $\mathcal{P}$-cut is \emph{$\mathcal{P}$-narrow}, if its boundary contains the minimal number of elements among all $\mathcal{P}$-cuts.
+We say that $C$ is a $\mathcal{P}$-cut \iff its boundary lies in $\mathcal{P}$.
+Say that a $\mathcal{P}$-cut is \emph{$\mathcal{P}$-narrow}, \iff its boundary contains the minimal number of elements among all $\mathcal{P}$-cuts.
 Note that for each $\mathcal{P}$-narrow cut $C$, the complement $C^\ast$ is also a cut, as otherwise we could remove some edges from the boundary of $C$ and get another $\mathcal{P}$-cut.

-Given any edge $e$ with $\mathcal{P}$, there are finitely many $\mathcal{P}$-narrow cuts which contain $e$ in its boundary.
+Given any edge $e \in \mathcal{P}$, there are finitely many $\mathcal{P}$-narrow cuts which contain $e$ in its boundary.
 This is shown by Dunwoody \cite[2.5]{Dunwoody1982} for narrow cuts, and the proof carries over to the $\mathcal{P}$-narrow case.
-Similarly, Kr\"on \cite[Lemma 2.1]{Kroen2010} shows this for sets of cutting edges which cut the graph into exactly two connected components, and $\mathcal{P}$-narrow cuts have this property.
+Alternatively, Kr\"on \cite[Lemma 2.1]{Kroen2010} shows this for sets of cutting edges which cut the graph into exactly two connected components, and $\mathcal{P}$-narrow cuts have this property.

-Now, consider for each $\mathcal{P}$-cut $C$ the number $m(C)$ of $\mathcal{P}$-cuts which are not nested with $C$ (this is finite by the remark above).
-Call a $\mathcal{P}$-cut \emph{optimally nested} if $m(C)$ is smallest amongst all $\mathcal{P}$-cuts.
-The proof of Theorem~3.3 of \cite{Kroen2010} now shows that optimally nested $\mathcal{P}$-cuts are all nested with each other\footnote{Kr\"on's proof involves intersections of cuts, which by Kr\"on's definition need not be cuts (he assumes that the a cut and its complement is connected) -- this does not actually pose a major problem; and does not appear when our definition of a cut is used.}.
+Now, consider for each $\mathcal{P}$-narrow cut $C$ the number $m(C)$ of $\mathcal{P}$-narrow cuts which are not nested with $C$ (this is finite by~\cite[2.6]{Dunwoody1982}).
+Call a $\mathcal{P}$-narrow cut \emph{optimally nested} if $m(C)$ is smallest amongst all $\mathcal{P}$-narrow cuts.
+The proof of Theorem~3.3 of \cite{Kroen2010} now shows that optimally nested $\mathcal{P}$-cuts are all nested with each other.
 This shows Theorem~\ref{thm: kroen}. \end{proof}

 To use that theorem, recall